국립중앙박물관 NATIONAL MUSEUM OF KOREA

 Facilities and equipment plan

-• Environmental section of the collection space (classified by different materials, gas removal filter, fumigation equipment)
+• Division of storage environment (categorization by materials with gas removal filter, fumigation equipment)

-• Fortified function of showcases (enclosed type showcase, optical fiber lighting, UV filter)
+• Fortification of showcases (enclosed showcases, optical fiber lighting, UV filter)

 • Established anti-disaster system